 Generally, the financial information section is the one that causes people the most fear, but it isn’t as complicated as it seems.

-First, the IRS Data Retrieval Tool, accessed through the “Link to IRS” button, can populate a lot of the information in just a few clicks, so it’s worth using if you’re student is eligible.
+First, the IRS Data Retrieval Tool, accessed through the “Link to IRS” button, can populate a lot of the information in just a few clicks, so it’s worth using if your student is eligible.
 They’ll just need to connect to the IRS system, providing details from the tax filing, check the “Transfer My Tax Information into the FAFSA form” box, and click “Transfer Now.”
 If successful, they’ll receive a confirmation message on the FAFSA site.

 Otherwise, the information can be entered manually, referencing the tax return they should have on hand and any additional financial documents that may be required.